codemaker4/1bpc-compiler/readme.md

 - `--add-token-notes`: show notes attached to tokens in the output file.
 This is useful for understanding why certain errors or warnings were generated.
 Note that this won't do anything without `--note-level info`.
 Token notes are currently only generated when decimal and hexadecimal numbers are converted to binary tokens in preparation for compiling.
 - `--use-hashtags`: use `#` for 1s and `-` for 0s in the binary output, instead of `1` and `0`.
 This makes the binary code easier to read for humans.
 - `--auto-recompile`: automatically recompile the source file whenever it is changed.
 Note that this will not terminate on its own, you have to manually stop the program (e.g. with Ctrl+C).
+- `--export-mtech`: export the compiled memory map to the MTech memory mod data.json file.
+This allows you to load the compiled program into Scrap Mechanic using the MTech workshop mod.

 # How it works
 - First, main.py interperets your command arguments and reads the source file.